Angelina-web/Angelina-web/README.md

 ### 📌 **Clothica Shop** — Next.js • Node.js • Zustand • React Query

-A full e-commerce platform with dynamic catalog, filtering, form validation, theme switching, and UI animations.
+A full-featured e-commerce platform with a dynamic catalog, advanced filtering, form validation, theme switching, and smooth UI animations.
-Integrated backend API and built advanced state management for seamless user flow.
+Integrated with a backend API and implemented robust state management for a seamless user experience.
-Role: Scrum Master + Frontend Developer
+This is a multi-page website for browsing and purchasing clothing items.
+Key functionalities include user authentication and authorization, category sorting, an admin panel, a "scroll to top" button, and password recovery via Telegram.
+The project is deployed on Vercel and built with Next.js and React, following a responsive design optimized for mobile, tablet, and desktop devices.

 🔗 https://github.com/Angelina-web/clothica-shop

 <p align="center">